Possible work stoppage at Canada's two largest railroads could disrupt US supply chain next week

 CPKC said it remains committed to avoiding a work stoppage that would damage Canada's economy and international reputation.
 “However we must take responsible and prudent steps to prepare for a potential rail service interruption next week,” spokesman Patrick Waldron said in a statement.

-Shutting down the network will allow the railroad to get dangerous goods off IT before any stoppage, CPKC said.
+Shutting down the network will allow the railroad to get dangerous goods off of its network before any stoppage, CPKC said.

 Union spokesman Christopher Monette said in an email Saturday that negotiations continue, but the situation has shifted from a possible strike to “near certain lockout” by the railroads.